HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       uuid: ""
       aclLookupHost: ""
 ```
 Configure the `automatedSetup` for `digitalAssetManagement` to configure DAM content source automatically.
 If `digitalAssetManagement` is enabled, DAM content source will be configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
-If none is given, we assume a default.
+If `uuid` is not given, we assume a default.

 ### Whitelisting for file types in the file processor
 ```yaml